dekoza/mtgpl/THB.rst

 :mtgtip:`Ashiok's Forerunner<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/8/781bfbae-acd9-4583-88d2-d31978eef565.jpg?1581481476|https://scryfall.com/card/thb/277/ashioks-forerunner?utm_source=api>`
    Flash

    When Ashiok's Forerunner enters the battlefield, you may search your library and/or graveyard for a card named Ashiok, Sculptor of Fears, reveal it, and put it into your hand.
-If you search your library this way, shuffle it.
+If you search your library this way, shuffle.

 :mtgtip:`Grasping Giant<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/2/a238aa9c-661e-449a-8f05-70b7954e544f.jpg?1580177955|https://scryfall.com/card/thb/288/grasping-giant?utm_source=api>`